Ipshitasethi/SpaceTech/README.md

   - mAP@50: 84.7%
   - mAP@50–95: 73.4%
   - Precision: 91.3%
-- Retesting improved results to mAP@50: 93.8%, mAP@50–95: 79.5%

 ## 🖥 Application Development
 - Built with Streamlit for fast prototyping and a clean UI
-- Supports live webcam and image upload detection
+- Supports live webcam and image upload detection through browse files and example images
 - Lightweight and suitable for deployment in constrained environments

 ## ⚙️ How to Run